Laws

 Step 1 – Verify Requirements

-To avoid probate and use a small estate affidavit, the following requirements must be met[4]:
+To qualify as a small estate affidavit, the following requirements must be met[4]:

 - The value of personal property does not exceed the state maximum.